Written by: A O’Neill, Licensed Pest Control Technician

 - Still using the flashlight, inspect the edging and seams of pillows, duvet, and sheets.
 If there is a bed skirt inspect the pleats and seams.

 - Inspect the headboard and in between any fabric creases and folds and in and behind any buttons.
 If you can, move the bed away from the wall and check behind and underneath the headboard.

 If the headboard is fixed to the wall, use the flashlight to try and see through any cracks behind it.

 - If there is a bed frame then inspect all the corners, joints, and any cracks and holes.
 Lift the mattress and look at where the mattress rests and check this area for cracks and crevices which provide great harborage areas.

 If you want to carry out a more detailed search, then the following will be helpful.

-Check for any signs of the bugs by looking inside drawers, on the handles, in screw heads and along the joints and edges.
+Bedside cabinets and nightstands also provide hiding spots for these pests, especially inside drawers, on the handles, in screw heads, and along the joints and edges.

 By now you’ll know if your hotel room has bed bugs, or not.